 Planet Hollywood average Room Prices:

 Listing Room Prices for Vegas Hotels is notoriously difficult!
 Rooms are sold on a Live Market basis and many factors affect the price you will pay at any one time.
-The following Guide gives you an idea of average price the rooms go for but the only way to know is via live comparison.
+The following Guide gives you an idea of the average price the rooms go for but the only way to know is via live comparison.

 We always book through Booking.com Mainly due to their Free Cancellation policy meaning we always get the best price, and if not we just cancel and rebook at a better rate!